-When citing a direct quote from a book you also need the page number which is written after the year in the following format:
+When using a direct quote, you will need to include a page number in the citation which is written after the year in the following format:

 When critically evaluating other’s work it’s important to use ‘tact and a constructive approach…’ (Cottrell, 2005:97).

-As many online sources have no page number when quoting directly you need to state that the information has been found online in the following way:
+As many online sources have no page numbers, when quoting directly you need to state that the information has been found online in the following way:

 According to the Business Enterprise and Regulatory Reform (no date:online) pay-as-you go ensured that ‘…mobile phones are one of the most inclusive technologies’.

 Quotes of up to and including 20 words, or up to two sentences (whichever is the greater) can be embedded into the text.
 You MUST put quotation marks around the text that you are inserting into your assignment.
 Remember, the sentence needs to make grammatical sense.